 We charge 10 cents per gram of plastic.
 Before printing, the library will provide an estimated completed cost which you must agree to before printing commences.

 We use PLA plastic.
-At this time, we are only printing with the plastic we provide but feel free to email Katherine for more information about colors and material types.
+We only print with the plastic we provide but email Katherine for more information about available colors.

 Occasionally the process of 3D printing requires troubleshooting, whether that be from errors with the design or repair of the printer, which is why the library cannot guarantee that a design will be printed by a certain date.
 We will do our very best to have the design printed in a timely manner.